Water supply and sanitation in Jordan: World Bank

 From 1999 to 2007, the World Bank contributed with US$55 million to the Amman Water and Sanitation Management Project.
 One objective of the project was to lay the groundwork for sustainable private participation in the sector through a management contract.
 According to the World Bank, although the management was not extended, "the management operator was able to comply substantially with 12 of 15 performance targets" and, in the seven and a half years of the project, "the practice of modern utility management was introduced, and the accountability of the operator was established".

+Water theft

+Jordan has been facing a great problem of illegal power use, damaging its water security.
+It has become a custom in Jordan that people and businesses often get water illegally by digging illegal wells, secretly connecting to city water pipes, tampering with meters, or taking water from canals like the King Abdullah Canal.
+Because of this, an unregulated tanker market has grown, moving water from villages to cities and selling it at very high prices.
+These illegal practices cause almost half of the country's water to be lost and make city supplies even worse—residents often get water only one or two days a week.
+To deal with this, the Jordanian government, with help from groups like the IFC and USAID, has created a National Water Strategy (2023–2040).
+The plan aims to improve water meters, enforce the law more strongly, close illegal wells, and cut water losses to less than 25% by 2040.